The border standoff between India and China in Galwan in 2020 was the worst since the 1999 Kargil War between India and Pakistan.

 The lack of interagency coordination between RAW, IB, and military intelligence in the run-up to the war was brought to light in the Kargil Review Committee report.
 It was discovered that human intelligence was lacking.
 The entire national security apparatus was thoroughly examined.

-The appointment of full-time National Security Advisor (NSA) was made possible by the report.
+The appointment of a full-time National Security Advisor (NSA) was made possible by the report.
 UAVs and Indian RISAT satellites have been used to improve aerial surveillance.
-The National Technical Research Organization (NTRO), centralized body for electronic intelligence and communication, was established in 2004.
-There is now Defence Intelligence Agency (DIA).
+The National Technical Research Organization (NTRO), a centralized body for electronic intelligence and communication, was established in 2004.
+There is now a Defence Intelligence Agency (DIA).

 The suggestions led to the establishment of the Strategic Forces Command, the Nuclear Command Authority, the Andaman and Nicobar Command, the Defence Acquisition Council, and the Integrated Defence Staff (IDS).

-The creation of Special Forces section and the Defence Space and Cyber Agencies occurred more recently.
+The creation of a Special Forces section and the Defence Space and Cyber Agencies occurred more recently.
 And lastly, the position of Chief of Defence Staff (CDS) was created at the start of 2020.
 Discussions on the creation of theater commands are progressing to an advanced level.
 The most crucial real civil-military integration inside the MoD remains.